 We virtually met Jacky about a year ago after connecting on Facebook.
 Jacky has an amazing heart and she also subscribes to a similar lifestyle to ours.
 She values compassion, creativity and simplicity.
 She’s a super talented t-shirt designer and she has managed to combine both her talents and passions to build a successful company.

-We connect on so many different areas.
+We connect with Jack in so many different ways.
 Hope you enjoy this chat as much as we did!

 When you first go to your website, it says “we are the changemakers.”
 Can you elaborate on what that means to you?

-I first heard of the word changemakers at an event and it really resonated with me.
-As members of the vegan community, we are making change in the world and it’s really amazing to see how everything is building year over year.
+I first heard the word changemakers at an event, and it resonated with me.
+As members of the vegan community, we are making a change in the world, and it’s amazing to see how everything is building year after year.
 Veganism is getting more recognised around the world.

-Every one of us has played a role in making change.
+Every one of us has played a role in making a change.
 If we didn’t exist, nothing would be happening.
-We’re the ones speaking out and trying to make a difference and you can tell that it’s working.
+We’re the ones speaking out and trying to make a difference, and you can tell that it’s working.

 Why did you start BEETxBEET?

-I moved to Los Angeles two and a half years ago and I didn’t really know what I was going to do.
+I moved to Los Angeles two and a half years ago, and I didn’t know what I was going to do.
 I have a deep background in apparel graphics so I worked with various apparel companies for quite a long time.

 Then one day I was researching a t-shirt with a vegan message and started thinking about doing something myself.
-Obviously there are companies who are doing similar things and have been around for a while now.
+Obviously, some companies are doing similar things and have been around for a while now.

 I love what they do but some of their garments weren’t exactly what I wanted to wear.
 I’m very passionate about veganism and the environment.
 I noticed other apparel companies weren’t really talking about GMOs or Monsanto and things like that.
 So I thought it would be really cool to incorporate those issues with veganism.
 I already know how to design apparel graphics and I know all of the ins and outs of the industry so why don’t I do it myself?